Ifiht/Xinu-on-Virtualbox/README.md

 ### **Virtual Machine Interfaces**
 1. First off, make sure both VM's are powered off, then open the settings for develop-end

 2. Under the settings, go to "Network".
 There should be one adapter already configured.
 DO NOT CHANGE IT!!!
-Your sftp server and back-end rely on the predefined settings and MAC address to function.
+Your tftp server and back-end rely on the predefined settings and MAC address to function.
 Choose an unused network adapter and enable it.

 3. Under the now clickable adapter settings, choose "Attached to: NAT Network", and " Name: NatNetwork" from the drop-downs.